OfficeDev/microsoft-teams-apps-faqplus/README.md

 - csharp
 products:
 - office-teams
 description: FAQ Plus bot is a friendly Q&A bot that brings a human in the loop when it is unable to help.
 One can ask the bot a question and the bot responds with an answer if it's in the knowledge base.
-If not, the bot allows the end-user to submit a query which then gets posted in a pre-configured team of experts to provide support by acting upon the notifications from within their team itself.
+If not, the bot allows the end-user to submit a query which then gets posted in a pre-configured team of experts to enable the experts to provide support by acting upon the notifications from within their team itself.
 urlFragment: microsoft-teams-apps-faqplusv2
 ---
 #  FAQ Plus [Version 2] App Template